-NOTE: Students are expected to adhere to the following word-count limits for documents

-(a) and (b) above: Description of Theoretical Orientation - 2,500 words (approximately 10 pages in APA-style); Conceptualization of the Client you are presenting - 2,000 words

-(approximately 8 pages in APA-style).
+NOTE: Students are expected to adhere to the following word-count limits for document b and c described above: Descriptions of Theoretical Orientation - 2,500 words (approximately 10 pages in APA-style); and the formal case presentation paper - 2,000 words (approximately 8 pages in APA-style).
 Page limits do not include figures or references.
 Be aware that these are upper limits, not length requirements.
 Also, keep in mind that there is likely background information on your client you may choose to present orally that is not necessarily required for a cohesive conceptualization from your chosen orientation.